Build the Right Ebook Pricing Strategy

 Most trade ebooks generally fit into the entertainment value segment.
 The hard part for publishers is determining how to price the entertainment value of a book versus other alternatives.
 Thankfully, because of the industry’s experience with trade paper, mass market and hardcover books, the book business has largely established what the market will bear in terms of entertainment value for each of these three physical formats.

 The recent change in agency pricing has apparently resulted in an increase in the price of bestsellers, in some cases near parity with the discounted price of hardcovers.
-The data indicate that this trend, especially with frontlist, is possibly creating a shift by consumers to physical from “e” when the prices are at or near parity.
+The data indicate that this trend, especially with the frontlist, is possibly creating a shift by consumers to physical from “e” when the prices are at or near parity.
 Our numbers show us that while the ebook trade business grew about 10 percent last year, the bestseller business for trade paper and hardcovers also grew.
 We believe that some of the print book increases are a result of customers switching back to print formats because the pricing differential is narrow between “e” and physical, leading us to surmise that the print format may indeed be a better way to be entertained, or as we like to call it “read.”

 Education Value

 ebook pricing in the education value segment is primarily a question of learning platforms.
-Our own VitalSource, an education technology and digital solutions company for academia, along with major education publishers, recently issued a report that concludes sales are down in physical textbooks for a couple reasons:
+Our own VitalSource, an education technology and digital solutions company for academia, along with major education publishers, recently issued a report that concludes sales are down in physical textbooks for a couple of reasons:

 • The inroads of “e” learning on overall sales.

 What we know from the report—and experience—is that the market is very sensitive to price.
 The report indicated that 65 percent of students had decided against buying a textbook.
 Yet more than 90 percent of students and faculty felt not having the textbook would impact final grades.
-Another interesting component to the data suggests that when students get ready to buy class materials and have platform choices, they are comparing digital rental to print rental prices.
+Another interesting component of the data suggests that when students get ready to buy class materials and have platform choices, they compare digital rental to print rental prices.
 We have yet to see that students are willing to pay a material premium for the benefits of digital textbooks.
 The data suggests that digital rental pricing needs to be at or below print rental for student choice sales to accelerate.

 It is entirely possible that one of the challenges facing major education publishers is the lower barriers to “e” learning access versus physical book access.
-We think that more complex education subjects will carry higher prices, and higher interactive value for educators and students, and that the content will come from more players.
+We think that more complex education subjects will carry higher prices, and higher interactive value for educators and students and that the content will come from more players.
 That said, costs for “e” publishing can be high as publishers add interactive components and have the ability to update texts more frequently.

-Another aspect to ebook pricing in the education realm is publishers introducing sales into enrollment models.
+Another aspect of ebook pricing in the education realm is publishers introducing sales into enrollment models.
 In this model, publishers that are motivated by lower sales yields for new textbooks provide institutions with significantly lower digital pricing in return for delivery to 100 percent of all students in a course or program.
 While this model is still new to the education/technology community, we anticipate it driving much of the growth in digital textbooks.
-In the meantime, publishers are moving aggressively to Courseware, custom adaptive applications with more interactivity, personalized learning.
+In the meantime, publishers are moving aggressively to Courseware, custom adaptive applications with more interactivity, and personalized learning.
 Top publishers are already realizing half or more of their revenues from digital course materials.

 To Ingram, one of the most interesting places “e” will expand is in the education market.
 Since education carries different values than the entertainment “e” segment, there may be more pricing experimentation in the long run with the education segment versus the entertainment segment.